ik-awais/ik-awais/README.md

 <br/>

-> *"Building systems that don't just process data — they understand it."*
+> *"The measure of intelligence is the ability to change."* — Albert Einstein

 <br/>